 5.4 Seeding in the Wild Card Playoffs: Highest seed vs. lowest seed. #1 vs. #16, #2 vs. #15 etc. The winner proceeds to the next round, the loser is out.
 The same logic applies to Bracket B.

-5.5 Predictions: You have to predict the results, not just the winners of the four games.
-In other words, predictions have to be made in the same way as for Monday Night Football during the regular season.
+5.5 Predictions: You have to predict the spread, not just the winners of the four games.
 You have to send me your predictions via PM.
 Well, technically you can post them in this thread too, but that would give your opponent the chance to play the math game.
 My opponent in the playoffs and I will send our predictions to a third person (will be determined when the time has come) to make it fair game for everyone involved.
 The deadline for each given playoff game will be its respective kickoff time.
-If you want to change a prediction, you can use the same PM because each post in a PM generates a new timestamp and edits aren't possible to begin with.
+If you want to change a prediction, you can use the same PM because each new post in a PM generates a new timestamp while edits of older messages are not possible.